norly/elmcan/readme.rst

 - All versions

-  No automatic full duplex operation is supported.
+  No full duplex operation is supported.
 The driver will switch between input/output mode as quickly as possible.

   The length of outgoing RTR frames cannot be set.
 In fact, some clones (tested with one identifying as "``v1.5``") are unable to